jj5/mini-project/src/JMP001/jj5/README.md

 The 'bin/gen.sh' script runs all the necessary code-generation tasks for the project.
 If you change the 'doc/spec.txt' or any of the bitmaps in the 'bmp' directory you should re-run the 'bin/gen.sh' script to pickup any changes.

+Be aware that the 'bin/gen.sh' script will overwrite any files that it is responsible for maintaining.
+So you don't want to make manual changes to such files because those changes will be overwritten the next time code-generation is run.

 The 'bin/gen.sh' script processes the 'doc/spec.txt' specification to generate bitmaps for each symbol from the template bitmap which is in 'etc/template.bmp'.
 The template.bmp file is a 64 pixel by 64 pixel square monochrome bitmap with a one